republik/plattform/src/components/Chart/Lines.docs.md

 Use a `"xScale": "ordinal"` to display values not representable as JavaScript dates, e.g. going back 500’000 years.
 Use `"xSort": "none"` if the data is already sorted.

+End values can be disabled with `"endValue": false`.
+Should only be done when the value is truely irrelevant.

 ```react
 <div>
   <ChartTitle>Sonneneinstrahlung</ChartTitle>